messageformat/skeletons/docs/messageformat-number-skeleton.numberformaterror.md

 ## NumberFormatError class

 Base class for errors.
-In addition to a `code` and a human-friendly `message`<!-- -->, often also includes the token `stem` as well as other fields.
+In addition to a `code` and a human-friendly `message`<!-- -->, may also includes the token `stem` as well as other fields.

 <b>Signature:</b>